Skip to main content

 • Not all echocardiographic measurements were available at each time point

-cardiac remodeling overview
+Cardiac remodeling overview arrows.

 Definitions